sagemath/sage/src/doc/en/developer/index.rst

     **Sage development is scheduled to move to GitHub in February 2023.** The exact date will be announced in `<https://groups.google.com/g/sage-devel>`_.
-After the transition, some parts of this guide (especially those related with `the Sage Trac server <https://trac.sagemath.org>`_) will become obsolete and be updated according to the new workflow on GitHub.
-See our `transition guide from Trac to GitHub
+After the transition, some parts of this guide (especially those related with `the Sage Issue server <https://trac.sagemath.org>`_) will become obsolete and be updated according to the new workflow on GitHub.
+See our `transition guide from Issue to GitHub
     <https://github.com/sagemath/trac-to-github/blob/master/docs/Migration-Trac-to-Github.md>`_
     for the preliminary version of the workflow.